Iceland–European Union relations: Accession negotiations

 Sweden, then holder of the EU presidency, announced that it would prioritise Iceland's EU accession process.
 On 24 July, the Lithuanian Parliament unanimously approved and gave full support for Iceland's membership application to join the European Union.
 Later, on 27 July, Malta also announced that it supports Iceland's EU bid.

 In September 2009, the Spanish foreign minister visited Iceland to discuss the progress of the Icelandic application; Spain chaired the EU from January–June 2010.
 On 8 September, the EU commission sent a list of 2,500 questions to Iceland about its fulfilment of political and economic criteria and adoption of EU law.
 Iceland returned answers to them on 22 October 2009.
 On 2 November, Iceland selected a chief negotiator for the membership negotiations with the EU: Stefán Haukur Jóhannesson, Iceland's Ambassador to Belgium.

 In January 2010 the Icesave dispute became an issue.
-The United Kingdom and the Netherlands want the Icelandic government to repay them the costs incurred in covering their citizens' losses due to the bankruptcy of some Icelandic banks.
-If Iceland does not pay, obstacles to membership could be laid by the United Kingdom and the Netherlands.
-If Iceland agrees to repay the UK and the Netherlands, the added debt will make it difficult to adopt the euro, a major reason for Iceland to join the EU, because of the convergence criteria.
+The United Kingdom and the Netherlands wanted the Icelandic government to repay them the costs incurred in covering their citizens' losses due to the bankruptcy of some Icelandic banks.
+If Iceland did not pay, obstacles to membership could be laid by the UK and the Netherlands.
+If Iceland agreed to repay the UK and the Netherlands, the added debt would make it difficult to adopt the euro, a major reason for Iceland to join the EU, because of the convergence criteria.
 Spanish Foreign Minister Miguel Ángel Moratinos, who then held the Presidency of the European Union, has said that the Icesave dispute does not impact Iceland's application.
 David Miliband, then British Foreign Minister, reaffirmed the UK's continued support for Iceland's EU application.
 Additionally, the Dutch Foreign Minister Maxime Verhagen has stated that while the opening of negotiations will not be blocked by the Icesave dispute, it must be resolved before Iceland's accession.

 In February 2010, the European Commissioner for Enlargement and European Neighbourhood Policy recommended to the Council of the European Union to start accession negotiations with Iceland.
 While it was expected that Iceland would be considered for official candidate status at the EU summit in March, this was delayed to allow the German national parliament, which has the authority to debate important EU policy such as enlargement before action is taken by the government, to consider the matter.
 The German Parliament voted in favour of opening membership negotiations on 22 April 2010.
 The European Council decided in June to begin negotiations, and on 17 June 2010, the EU granted official candidate status to Iceland by formally approving the opening of membership talks.